 Tuition: Tuition costs for required course work will be covered by the PSVP scholarship.

-Housing: Housing is recommended at the new Olin Short Stay, conveniently located on the medical capus.
+Housing: Housing is recommended at the new Core Apartment Residences, conveniently located on the medical campus.

 Travel: Part of our scholarship award includes a stipend to offset travel costs.
 We are also happy to advise and assist with travel logistics if needed.